RevolutionSmythe/Aurora-HG-Plugin/README.txt

 ;;
 ;; To install in standalone mode
 ;;
+Drop StandaloneHypergrid.ini
+or
+StandaloneIWCHypergrid.ini (and enable IWC in StandaloneCommon.ini.example)
-Drop StandaloneHypergrid.ini into Configuration/Modules/ and restart Aurora and it will function, no configuration required
+into Configuration/Modules/ and restart Aurora and it will function, no configuration required

 ;;
 ;; To install in grid mode (Aurora.Server)